You are here

 - Substance abuse is another great instigator of suicide; it may be involved in half of all cases.
 About 20% of suicides involve people with alcohol problems, and the lifetime rate of suicide among people with alcohol-use problems is at least three or four times the average.
 Completed suicides are more likely to be men over 45 who are depressed or alcoholic.

-Although they may not call prevention centers, people considering suicide usually do seek help; for example, nearly three-fourths of all suicide victims visit a doctor in the four months before their deaths, and half in the month before.
+Although they may not call prevention centers, people considering suicide usually do seek help; for example, 64% of people who attempt suicide visit a doctor in the month before their attempt, and 38% in the week before.1

 Helping Someone Who is Considering Suicide

 - No single therapeutic approach is suitable for all people considering suicide or suicidal tendencies.
 The most common ways to treat underlying illnesses associated with suicide are with medication, talk therapy or a combination of the two.